brunsviga13rk/thesis/src/webapp.typ

 === Environment

-In order to add realistic illumination to the scene commonly environment maps find use.
+In order to add realistic illumination to the scene environment maps find use commonly.
 These are rectangular image texture of a 360° view of an environment such a room or landscape stitched together from pictures taken from angles covering the entire surrounding sphere.
 The spherical texture data is then projected onto a flat image with equirectangular mapping similar (but not alike) how the surface of the